strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 NFS storage matches the requirements we listed in the previous section.
 You can use it as a shared read-write-many volume between all your Kafka brokers.
-And it can give you similar benefits as the object storage
+And it can provide similar benefits to object storage.

 Some of the tiered storage benefits can be even amplified when running Kafka on-premise.
-For example when using local persistent volumes as the local storage tier, when you loose the physical server due to some hardware failure, you often loose its storage as well.
+For example, when using local persistent volumes as the local storage tier, if you lose the physical server due to hardware failure, you often lose its storage as well.
 And tiered storage might make it significantly faster to fully recover your Kafka cluster.

 Depending on the size of your Kafka cluster, one of the challenges with NFS storage might be its overall capacity and performance.